BenRussert/hydrogen/docs/Usage/GettingStarted.md

 ## Code Introspection

-You can use the **"Hydrogen: Toggle Inspector"** command from the Command Palette to get metadata from the kernel about the object under the cursor.
+You can use the **Hydrogen: Toggle Inspector** command from the Command Palette to get metadata from the kernel about the object under the cursor.

 <img width="770" src="https://cloud.githubusercontent.com/assets/13285808/14108719/d72762bc-f5be-11e5-8188-32725e3d2726.png">

 ## Managing kernels

 Sometimes things go wrong.
 Maybe you've written an infinite loop, maybe the kernel has crashed, or maybe you just want to clear the kernel's namespace.
+Use kernel commands to **Interrupt**  or **Restart** the kernel.

+**Kernel Commands:**

+- **Restart**
-Use the command palette to **interrupt** (think `Ctrl-C` in a REPL) or **restart** the kernel.
+- **Interupt** - (think `Ctrl-C` in a REPL)
+- **Shutdown**
+- **Switch to `<language>`** - This command will be availible if more than one kernel is available for the current [grammar](http://flight-manual.atom.io/using-atom/sections/grammar/)

-You can also access these commands by clicking on the kernel status in the status bar or via the command palette.
-It looks like this:
+You can access all available kernel commands by clicking on the kernel status in the status bar (at the bottom of your editor), or by searching for them individually via the command palette..

+The kernel status in the status bar looks like this:

 <img src="https://cloud.githubusercontent.com/assets/13285808/16894732/e4e5b4de-4b5f-11e6-8b8e-facf17a7c6c4.png" width=300>

-Additionally, if you have two or more kernels for a particular language (grammar), you can select which kernel to use with the "Switch to <kernel>" option in the Kernel Commands menu.

 ## Multiple kernels inside one rich document